-For the optimal control problem of a quarter-car semi-active suspension modeled as a linear system under state dependent linear and nonlinear constraints, we have compared different semi-active control laws and proposed MPC hybrid control tools as a way for obtaining control laws with different degrees of optimality, depending on the chosen control horizon N. In particular, we have shown that for N = 1 the hybrid MPC law corresponds to the "clipped-optimal" control law, obtained by computing the active LQR control law and by clipping it to enforce the given constraints.
+laws with different degrees of optimality, depending on the chosen control horizon N. In particular, we have shown that for N = 1 the hybrid MPC law corresponds to the "clipped-optimal" control law, obtained by computing the active LQR control law and by clipping it to enforce the given constraints.
 Through the hybrid MPC with increased control horizon N, we also have shown that significant deviation of optimal from the "clipped optimal" can occur.
-We also confirmed that the optimal control law remains in an affine state feedback form.
-With the explicit MPC control law, we confirmed that as the control law remains affine state feedback form as it approaches optimal with increasing N.
+We also confirmed that the optimal control does have a linear state feedback form.